-NUA is a founding member of the Consortium for Research Excellence, Support and Training (CREST), a network of Universities and Colleges engaged in collaborative interdisciplinary research projects and training for research-active staff and students.
+NUA is proud to be a founding member of CREST (the Consortium for Research Excellence, Support and Training), a flourishing network of Universities and Colleges engaged in collaborative interdisciplinary research and training.

 Research Excellence Framework 2014

 Work with us